Global convergence of adaptive least-squares finite element methods for nonlinear PDEs: Adaptive Zarantonello least-squares FEM

+The key idea for the adaptive mesh-refinement algorithm is to apply the established adaptive LSFEM driven by the built-in error estimator \cite{CarstensenParkBringmann2017,FuhrerPraetorius2020,GantnerStevenson2021,Bringmann2024} for the solution of the linearized system of PDEs in step~\ref{step:lsfem} of Subsection~\ref{sec:intro:approach}.
+The inner adaptive algorithm is stopped as soon as the desired accuracy for the discrete solution is reached.
+In order to determine this point and to steer the adaptive mesh refinement, we employ the estimator \(\eta_k(\,\cdot\,,\,\cdot\,)\) for the discretization error of the discrete problem~\eqref{eq:linearized_LS:discretization}.
+The simplices with large estimator contributions are selected by the D\"orfler marking criterion \cite[Section~5]{Dorfler1996}.
+This results in the combined Algorithm~\ref{alg:adaptive} for linearization and adaptive LSFEM.
+Note that the linearization error estimator \(\mu_k(\,\cdot\,,\,\cdot\,)\) is not employed therein as the convergence of the outer linearization loop is fully guaranteed by the Zarantonello iteration; see Theorem~\ref{thm:global_convergence} below.

 For a clear presentation, Algorithm~\ref{alg:adaptive} is formulated with a double index.
 The upper index \(k\) refers to the outer loop of the Zarantonello iteration and the lower index \(\ell\) to the inner loop performing the adaptive mesh refinement.
 The latter is restarted for every step of the linearization loop.
 The final mesh index \(\underline\ell[k]\) depends on the linearization index \(k \in \N\), but this dependency is omitted in the notation whenever it is clear from the context, e.g., for \(\TT_{\underline\ell}^k\) replacing \(\TT_{\underline\ell[k]}^k\) and analogously for \(p_{\underline\ell}^k\) and \(u_{\underline\ell}^k\).
 Nevertheless, Algorithm~\ref{alg:adaptive} can be realized with a single index in practice.
-The convergence of the adaptive LSFEM from Theorem~\ref{thm:ls_plain_convergence} ensures that the inner \(\ell\)-loop always terminates.
-The accepted solutions converge R-linearly as stated in the following main result. \begin{theorem}[R-linear convergence] The sequence \((p^k_{\underline\ell}, u^k_{\underline\ell})_{k \in \N_0}\) of final iterates of the inner mesh-refinement loop of Algorithm~\ref{alg:adaptive} converges R-linearly to the exact solution \((p^\star, u^\star) \in H(\div, \Omega) \times H^1_0(\Omega)\), i.e., there exists constants \(C_{\textup{lin}} > 0\) and \(0 < \rho < 1\) such that
+This leads to the sequentially ordered index set